B-Lamine/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11-binary_to_decimal : converts binary number stored in BINARY to a decimal number and prints it.
 12-combinations : lists all dual combinations of lower case letters from a to z in order except for "oo".
 13-print_float : prints a decimal number stored in NUM with two decimal places.
+100-decimal_to_hexadecimal : converts decimal input to hexadecimal number.